salt26/gravita-maze/README.md

   * The remaining life and progress are displayed.
   * You can pause and resume the game.
   * When you leave or complete the game, the results window is displayed.
-* You can enjoy some maps in the editor that are not in adventure mode.
-  * If you are using Android, please download `GravitaMaze.zip` and unzip it in root directory(`Internal storage`) using "My Files" app.
 * Many types of screen resolution are supported.
   * 9:16, 9:18, 9:18.5, 9:19, 9:19.5, 9:20, 9:20.5, 9:21 are supported.
 (Portrait)
   * 3:4 is not supported.